instructor-ai/instructor/docs/examples/index.md

 - [One shot Query Planning](planning-tasks.md): Explore how to plan and decompose a complex query into multiple subqueries in a single request.

-- [Recursive Schemas](recursive.md): Understand how to work with recursive schemas, and why flat is better than nested.
+- [Recursive Schemas](recursive.md): Understand how to work with recursive schemas, and also why flat is better than nested.

 - [Exact Citations](exact_citations.md): Find out how to generate exact citations by using smart prompting and regular expressions